-To get started, and before introducing our formal model and its constituting parts in detail, we will discuss the practical motivation.
+To get started, and before introducing our formal model and its constituent parts in detail, we will discuss the practical motivation.
 Figure 1 gives an overview of our model.

-A. Background and Practical Motivation
+2.1.
+Background and Practical Motivation

 Our model is motivated by batch-processing applications such as MapReduce.
-Such applications use multiple virtual machines to process data, often redundantly stored in a distributed file system implemented by multiple servers.
-[4], [11] The standard datacenter topologies today are (multi-rooted) fat-tree resp.
-Clos topologies [2], [20], hierarchical networks recursively made of sub-trees at each level; servers are located at the tree leaves.
-Given the amount of multiplexing over the mesh of links and the availability of multi-path routing protocol, e.g. ECMP, the redundant links can be considered as a single aggregate link for bandwidth reservations [5], [34].
+Such applications use multiple virtual machines to process data, often redundantly stored in a distributed file system implemented by multiple servers [4, 10].
+Datacenter networks are typically organized as fat-trees, with servers are located at the tree leaves and inner nodes being switches or routers.
+Given the amount of multiplexing over the mesh of links and the availability of multi-path routing protocol, e.g. ECMP, the redundant links can be considered as a single aggregate link for bandwidth reservations [5, 16, 30, 34].